High-protein diet: how much, what, and how

 Track and adjust

-How many proteins, really?
+How much protein, really?

 The best sources ranked by density

-In terms of protein density (g of protein per 100 kcal): chicken breast (31g), tuna (30g), shrimp (24g), 0% Greek yogurt (18g), lean beef (17g), eggs (13g), cooked lentils (9g), firm tofu (8g), cooked quinoa (4g).
-Egg whites and whey are the gold standards for digestibility (DIAAS score close to 1.0).
-For plant-based options, soy (tofu, tempeh, edamame) leads the pack with a DIAAS score of 0.9.
+In terms of protein density (g of protein per 100 kcal): chicken breast (31 g), tuna (30 g), shrimp (24 g), 0 % fat Greek yogurt (18 g), lean beef (17 g), eggs (13 g), cooked lentils (9 g), firm tofu (8 g), cooked quinoa (4 g).
+Egg whites and whey are the benchmarks for digestibility (DIAAS near 1.0).
+For plants, soy (tofu, tempeh, edamame) leads with a DIAAS score of 0.9.
 Legumes combined with grains also achieve high scores.

 FoodCraft Tip

-The FoodCraft Protein Calculator
+The FoodCraft protein calculator

-Do I need to take whey protein?
+Should I take whey protein?

 Are plant proteins inferior?

-Does too much protein make you gain weight?
+Does too much protein make you fat?

-How much protein should I have at breakfast?
+How much protein for breakfast?

-Do seniors need more protein?
+Do older people need more protein?

-Similar Guides
+Similar guides

 Reach your protein goals easily